iamleigh/iamleigh/README.md

 #### About my role at [Incsub](http://incsub.com/)

 - Every WPMU DEV plug-in you install has a bit of my magic from 2015 to 2023.
-- Plugins Front End Lead @ [WPMU DEV](https://wpmudev.com/) – A sub-division of **Incsub**.
+- Plugins Front End Lead at [WPMU DEV](https://wpmudev.com/) – A sub-division of **Incsub**.
 - Shared UI Lead.
-One ~ring~ library to rule them all, and I am its custody.
+One ~ring~ library to rule them all, and I was its custody.
 - I started as a Junior Developer, with the years and hard effort took a huge leap.
-- [Hustle](https://wpmudev.com/project/hustle/) is my baby project since I built it from the scratch.
+- [Hustle](https://wpmudev.com/project/hustle/) is my baby project because I built it from the scratch.

 [SUI 3](https://wpmudev.github.io/sui-docs/) | [SUI 2](https://wpmudev.github.io/shared-ui/) | [SUI 2 React](https://wpmudev.github.io/shared-ui-react/) | [SUI 2 Modules](https://wpmudev.github.io/shared-modules/)